The Koorsen Fire Sprinkler Inspection Process

 Inspecting & Testing the Fire Sprinkler System

 On this day, the team of two Koorsen Systems Technicians are inspecting one of the older buildings that used to be a residence back during the Civil War.
-While one technician is stationed at the fire alarm panel in the basement, the second technician is in the attic inspecting the sprinkler system components.
+While one technician is stationed at the fire alarm panel located in the basement, the second technician is in the attic inspecting the sprinkler system components.
 In the attic, the second technician goes to the corner of the floor where the sprinkler risers or the main sprinkler pipes that go up through the building are found.
-From the risers, the fire sprinkler pipes run out along the ceiling where the fire sprinkler heads are located.
-At the risers, there is a gauge and a butterfly control valve that cuts the water off for the sprinkler heads located in the attic.
+From the risers, the fire sprinkler pipes run out along the ceiling where the sprinklers are located.
+At the risers, there is a gauge and a butterfly control valve that turns the water off for the sprinklers located in the attic.

-The reason there are butterfly control valves located on each floor is to allow the ability to turn off an activated sprinkler head on that floor without turning off the sprinkler system for the whole building.
-For instance, if there was a fire in one of the attic areas and the sprinkler head above the fire activated and put out that fire, you would want to turn off that sprinkler head without having to turn off the whole fire sprinkler system.
-Turning the butterfly control valve on that floor will turn off the activated sprinkler head, as well as the other sprinkler heads in the attic, but not turn off the sprinkler heads for the rest of the floors.
+The reason there are butterfly control valves located on each floor is to allow the ability to turn off an activated sprinkler on that floor without turning off the sprinkler system for the whole building.
+For instance, if there was a fire in one of the attic areas and the sprinkler above the fire activated and put out that fire, you would want to turn off that sprinkler without having to turn off the whole fire sprinkler system.
+Closing the butterfly control valve on that floor will turn off the activated sprinkler, as well as the other sprinklers in the attic, but not turn off the sprinklers for the rest of the floors.

 Step 1: Testing the Control Valve

-The first step when inspecting the sprinkler system is to test the butterfly control valve.
-Once the valve is turned off, the fire alarm panel is activated to notify occupants that the water is turned off in the attic, which means the sprinkler heads won’t work.
+The first step when inspecting the sprinkler system is to test the butterfly control valve. while exercising the valve (closing) in this scenario the control valve has a tamper switch installed, the tamper will transmit a supervisory signal and or a trouble condition to the fire alarm panel.
+This is to notify building occupants, owners and fire department there is a control valve closed or partially open.
+In the event of a fire, the water may not reach the hazard area due to the valve being closed.
 Once the technician in the attic confirms with the technician at the fire control panel, that the panel recognizes the valve is turned off, he opens the valve back up.
-To keep people from accidentally tampering with the valve, a plastic tie is attached.
-The tie can easily be broken if the valve needs to be closed but is effective in notifying people not to tamper with the valve.
+Once the valve is returned to its normal position Koorsen will then place a tamper seal on the valve to ensure it is in the correct position before leaving.
+The tie can easily be broke in the event that the valve needs to be closed.
+The seal also serves as a deterrent to keep people from tampering with the valve.

 Step 2: Gauge Readings & Activating the Sprinkler System